 Every sprinkler nozzle is a shower, and that means they have the potential to waste water!
 Adjusting your sprinkler nozzle to minimize flow and eliminate overspray, and ensuring there is no overlap between sidewalk and patio watering, can save approximately 250 gallons per cycle!
-To learn more about recommended watering times, visit the Watering Calculator.
+It’s also important to adjust your watering times monthly!

 Different seasons also means different amounts of water for your plants!
 During the cooler fall and winter months, reducing most plants and turf to a maximum of 3 to 4 minutes of watering can save thousands of gallons of water each month.